crossflowlabs/crossflow/README.md

 ### Generating stuff
 You will need to run the ANT build-files below to generate stuff after you import all the crossflow and restmule projects (if you wish to use the web, tests or examples project(s)).

-- org.eclipse.scava.crossflow.tests/generate-all-tests.xml runs the Crossflow code generator against all models under /org.eclipse.scava.crossflow.tests/models
+- org.crossflow.tests/generate-all-tests.xml runs the Crossflow code generator against all models under /org.crossflow.tests/models
-- org.eclipse.scava.crossflow.web/build-war.xml runs the Thrift code generator against crossflow.thrift to produce Java and JavaScript source code and builds a Tomcat WAR file from org.eclipse.scava.crossflow.web
+- org.crossflow.web/build-war.xml runs the Thrift code generator against crossflow.thrift to produce Java and JavaScript source code and builds a Tomcat WAR file from org.crossflow.web
-- org.eclipse.scava.crossflow.examples/generate-all-examples.xml runs the Crossflow code generator against all models under /org.eclipse.scava.crossflow.examples/models
+- org.crossflow.examples/generate-all-examples.xml runs the Crossflow code generator against all models under /org.crossflow.examples/models

 ### Tests
-- JUnit tests can be ran through the CrossflowTests test suite in org.eclipse.scava.crossflow.tests
+- JUnit tests can be ran through the CrossflowTests test suite in org.crossflow.tests

 ### Web application
 - Before running the web application, start ActiveMQ from a terminal using 'activemq start'.
 If your path is not configured properly, move to the ActiveMQ directory on your machine and run the command in the 'bin' folder.
-- To run the web application (port: 8080) right-click on org.eclipse.scava.crossflow.web and select Run as -> Run on Server
+- To run the web application (port: 8080) right-click on org.crossflow.web and select Run as -> Run on Server
-- The web app should be running on http://localhost:8080/org.eclipse.scava.crossflow.web/
+- The web app should be running on http://localhost:8080/org.crossflow.web/

 ### Screenshots